-- 1. Peasants and other people working in rural areas have the right to social security, including social insurance.
-They also have the right to enjoy fully all social security rights established under applicable international and domestic labour law. - 2.
-All migrant workers in rural areas shall, regardless of their legal status, enjoy equality of treatment with regard to social security. - 3.
+- 1. Peasants and other people working in rural areas have the right to social security, including social insurance. - States shall, according to their national circumstances, take appropriate steps to promote the enjoyment of the right to social security of all migrant workers in rural areas. - 3.
 States shall recognize the rights of peasants and other people working in rural areas to social security, including social insurance, and, in accordance with national circumstances, should establish or maintain their social protection floors comprising basic social security guarantees.
-The guarantees should ensure at a minimum that, over the life cycle, all in need have access to essential health care and to basic income security, which together secure effective access to goods and services defined as necessary at the national level.

-4. Basic social security guarantees should be established by law.
+The guarantees should ensure at a minimum that, over the life cycle, all in need have access to essential health care and to basic income security, which together secure effective access to goods and services defined as necessary at the national level. - 4.
+Basic social security guarantees should be established by law.
 Impartial, transparent, effective, accessible and affordable grievance and appeal procedures should also be specified.
 Systems should be in place to enhance compliance with national legal frameworks.